AlexandraFolvaiter/smart-goals/README.md

 The application is based on 3 components:
 - **A Client** - Is an Angular application deployed on a **Azure App Service**.
 It allows users to see and manipulate the goals and objectives using a friendly UI.
-- **An API** - Is an .Net 6.0 Azure Function deployes on a **Azure Function App**.
+- **An API** - Is an .Net 6.0 Azure Function deployed on a **Azure Function App**.
 It exposes an API with CRUD operations to manipulate the goals and the objectives.
 - **A Database** - Is a **Azure SQL Database** which stores the data.

 ![SmartGoals_structure_3](https://user-images.githubusercontent.com/17809789/155595336-af7c269e-9bed-4377-b27e-efb9e835a575.jpg)